okyksl/CHEERS-challenge/index.md

 In this round, we simulate the document processing procedure of analysts.
 In particular, given a document consisting of a number of sentences, a system is asked to:
 - First, **extract informative and relevant sentences**, and ...
-- Second, **classify the extracted sentences** according to the Secotral Information.
+- Second, **classify the extracted sentences** according to the Sectoral Information.

 In the following, we first explain the dataset and task, and then describe the run file format and evaluation metrics.